-Okay so we’ve left the most challenging till last.
 A UNESCO World Heritage Site in western Uganda, the Rwenzori Mountains were selected as one of the world’s best hikes by National Geographic.
 They are Africa’s highest mountain range with the fourth highest peak in Africa snow capped throughout the year.
 The hike is not an easy one, and poses a challenge to even experienced hikers!
 If you take on the challenge you’ll be rewarded with varied and stunning landscapes, with less crowds than found at Kilimanjaro.

 Feeling inspired!?
 Why not check out our trips to Uganda.
 Let’s explore together!